 If PGD is recommended and you decide to proceed with PGD, you will work closely with our Fertility Centers of New England PGD coordinator.
 You will need to have the same lab work and tests performed as required for an IVF cycle.
 You and your partner may also need to have your blood drawn in order to make DNA probes from which to test the cells.
 A genetic counselor from one of our referring centers will meet with you to answer all your questions and discuss your specific case, the PGD procedure, and your options.
 A representative from our insurance department will also work with you in order to determine if PGD is a covered benefit under your insurance policy.

 PGD is performed in conjunction with IVF.
 Patients will undergo ovarian hyperstimulation, oocyte retrieval and IVF in order to produce the maximum number of embryos that can be evaluated.
-Intra-cytoplasmic sperm injection (ICSI) may also be required.
+Intra-cytoplasmic sperm injection (ICSI) is required.

-A single cell is removed from embryos at the blastocyst stage of development on day 5 of culture.
+Representative cells removed from embryos at the blastocyst stage of development on day 5 (or day 6) of culture.
 Embryos that have not developed to the blastocyst stage of development can not be used for PGD.
-The biopsied cell is then either fixed to a slide or transferred to a small tube for PGD analysis.
-Once the biopsy is performed, the embryos are vitrified (frozen) for later transfer once the results of the biopsy are known.
+The biopsied cells are then transferred to a small tube for PGD analysis.
+Once the biopsy is performed, the embryos are vitrified (frozen) and stored in our facility for later transfer once the results of the biopsy are known.

 The biopsied cells are sent to one of our referring cytogenetic laboratories to be analyzed.
-Florescent in-situ hybridization (FISH) is used for PGD for translocations, sex selection and some types of aneuploidy screening.
-FISH uses fluorescent markers that are able to locate and evaluate the chromosomes from the biopsied cell.
 Polymerase Chain Reaction (PCR) is used to identify single gene disorders.
 PCR is used to amplify the DNA from the single biopsied cell to identify the mutant gene sequence.
-PGS will be performed for some patients using new emerging techniques such as CGH or microarray analysis to screen for all 24 chromosomes.
-The results are reported back to us within 48 hours.
+PGS will be performed for some patients using new emerging techniques such as CGH and next generation sequencing to screen for all 22 pairs and the sex chromosomes.
+The results are reported back to us in approximately 10 days.

 Many factors go into making a successful pregnancy.
 Your chance of a successful pregnancy will depend upon your age, the number and quality of your embryos, the results of the biopsies, and other fertility-related factors based on your individual situation.
 While pregnancy success cannot be guaranteed, in general, a 30% to 70% success rate may be expected (depending on your individual circumstances) related to having PGD/PGS.